crbassett/Studium/_site/README.md

 ### 1.0 – The Relaunch Edition

+* Converted Drupal-powered dynamic website to Jekyll-powered static website
-* Developed new visual layout built on Bootstrap
+* Developed new visual design built on Bootstrap
+* Converted HTML translations to MultiMarkdown